nirmalya-at-CW/GameSessionRecordingServer/README.md

 * If REDIS cannot be reached, the server emits an explanatory message and refuses to start.
 * At this point, timeout for a game session occurs after 20 seconds.
 This is hardcoded.

-#   Major TODOs
+##   Major TODOs
-*   One connection per GamePlayRecorderActor may soon hit a wall, because each such Actor may remain alive for a long duration.
+*   One connection per _GamePlayRecorderActor_ may soon hit a wall, because each such Actor may remain alive for a long duration.
 We have to look for an alternative of 'pooled connections'.
-*   We have to implement a mirror actor for every GamePlayRecorderActor to provide availability.
+*   We have to implement a mirror actor for every _GamePlayRecorderActor_ to provide availability.
 How will these two communicate?
-*   GameSessionSPOCActor should periodically check if REDIS is accessible.
+*   _GameSessionSPOCActor_ should periodically check if REDIS is accessible.
 If it is not, then a warning message must be logged and a message must be sent to the Admin Actor (TBD).
+*   _GameSessionCompletionEmitterActor_ must call the HTTP Endpoints using JSON.
+At the moment, it is passing Text.

-#   Example JSON messages for posting to GameSessionHandlingService
+##   Example JSON messages for posting to GameSessionHandlingService

 Keys are important, values are just examples.